m9fwbw9rhw-byte/m9fwbw9rhw-byte.github.io/README.md

 ## About

-Grapevine Garden shares videos and photos of a mature greenhouse grapevine, roses, seasonal flowers and garden life.
+Grapevine Garden shares videos of a mature greenhouse grapevine, roses and garden life.

 ## Website